ETCLabs/EtcPal/docs/mainpage.md

 ### Platform Dependencies

 The platform ports of lwpa have the following dependencies:
++ macOS
+  - If compiling with macOS 10.7 or earlier, you might need to install a UUID package like `ossp-uuid`.
 + Microsoft Windows
   - Windows XP SP1 or later
 + MQX RTOS